-The rising real estate prices that we all are experiencing at the time of this writing do not seem to have an end in the near future and it is becoming harder and hard for Buyers to purchase a home in or around the Sarasota area.
+The rising real estate prices that we all are experiencing at the time of this writing do not seem to have an end in the near future and it is becoming harder and harder for Buyers to purchase a home in or around the Sarasota area.

 Many of those looking to relocate to the area are finding quite a difficult time in obtaining a rental property to move into as many apartments have over a year waiting list, some of which haven’t even been finished being built yet!

-With all of the focus being on moving to Florida the next logical step would be for these Buyers to entertain purchasing a mobile home on leased land as a way to own something tangible without paying inflated real estate prices or paying rent with nothing to show for it after the rental lease ends.
+With all of the focus being on moving to Florida the next logical step would be for these Buyers to entertain purchasing a mobile home on leased land as a way to own something tangible without paying inflated real estate prices or paying the rent with nothing to show for it after the rental lease ends.

 Many mobile homes throughout the Sarasota Florida area are being sold fast-this can be seen by how quickly listings are coming available and being placed in a pending status within days.

-This then leads to the question, should the Buyer who is looking at purchasing a mobile home on leased land that needs some updating as a way to to get a home at a deep discount?
+This then leads to the question, should the Buyer who is looking at purchasing a mobile home on leased land that needs some updating as a way to get a home at a deep discount?

-We, here at The Mobile Home Dealer, get several homes in each month to our inventory that are titled “fixer uppers”.
+We, here at The Mobile Home Dealer, get several homes each month to our inventory that are titled “fixer uppers”.
 In fact, we are quickly becoming known as the mobile home brokers in the Sarasota area who look to obtain these listings more so than any other team in the mobile home sales arena.

 The reason for this is that we see a true value in these properties now more than ever.